petter-b/preservationeval/README.md

 ## Development Notes

-This project was developed with assistance from Claude AI (Anthropic).
+This project was developed with assistance from Claude AI (Anthropic) and to some extent GitHub Copilot.
 All code has been validated and tested for accuracy.

 ## License